OSU account vs private account

 Sharing Sensitive Data

-When you are sharing a file or folder, or emailing someone a link to a shared file or folder containing sensitive information, be sure to check that you are sending it to the correct person and not someone else with a similar name.
+When you are sharing a file or folder, or emailing someone a link to a folder containing sensitive information, be sure to check that you are sending it to the correct person and not someone else with a similar name.
 An easy way to do this is through the outlook contact cards. https://support.office.com/en-us/article/Find-people-and-contacts-f86874...

 It’s also good practice to only share files with the people who need access to them, keeping the pool of those with access as small as possible and up to date.
 If you regularly work with a group of people on things, it’s best to have a shared folder with them, where everyone can edit the documents directly within Box, using Office 365.
 Keeping the work within Box minimizes the risk of someone gaining access to any of those files saved to your local machine.

-Box automatically encrypts the files you upload, but if you’re uploading sensitive or confidential information OIS recommends you encrypt it yourself first.
+Box automatically encrypts the files you upload, but if you’re uploading sensitive information OIS recommends you encrypt it yourself first.
 This can be done easily in Microsoft Office products: http://is.oregonstate.edu/ois/how-encrypting-microsoft-office-documents-...

 If you accidentally delete something or find that you later need something you previously deleted, it can often be recovered if it’s within a couple months.
 Try looking in the trash folder first.

 Avoid Box related phishing attempts

 The login uses your onid account, so if someone asks for your Box account password it’s probably phony.
 The storage is also unlimited so any email saying you’ve reached your quota and your account will be shut down is also likely a phishing attempt.
 For the safest experience, please use DUO two-step authentication.